ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

   - More cylinders also means more fuel injectors and valves, which means you can give more fuel to the engine.

-## Engine Configurations

-In progress: moving engine configurations to their own documents.

-**V4**

-- **TODO**

-**Future Engines to Study**

-- V6 and V8: these are popular in muscle cars.
-- I6: Engine with perfect primary and secondary balance.
-- I know that D4A has a video about different 6-cylinder types.
-- Flat 12: Compare to V12?

 ## Displacement and HP

 - Here are some references.